Is 36% Similarity on Turnitin Bad? Interpret & Improve

 To fix that:

-🔍 Incorporate relevant sources to support your ideas.
+• 🔍 Incorporate relevant sources where evidence would strengthen your claims.

-💬 Use quotes or paraphrases where needed—and cite them.
+• 💬 Use quotations or paraphrases only where they add value, and cite them.

-🧩 Blend source material with your own insights.
+• 🧩 Blend source material with your own explanation.

 What if large sections come from one source?